DaneHalle/SurrogateTV-API-Crawlers/README.md

 # SurrogateTV-API-Crawlers
 Here are all of my API Web Crawlers for the website Surrogate.TV.
-I have removed some information due to what it could reveal on the site.
+Recent updates tot he site made it so only public games can be retrieved so I have included the API link.

 ##`rawGame.py`
 This script will, crawl through and provide all of the game pages on the site.